kubeflow/community/proposals/kubeflow-steering-committee-charter.md

 KSC is composed of 5 (five) members.
 They are elected according to the election policy [TODO: add link].
 Seats on the Steering Committee are held by an individual, not by their employer.

-The current membership of the committee is currently (listed alphabetically by first name):
+The current membership of the committee is (listed alphabetically by first name):

 <table>
   <thead>